TOGETHER

 The Starfish Pack Program is named after the well-known parable of the Starfish, which illustrates the importance of helping even just one life in need.

-The program has the support of many organizations and individuals in the Greater Vernon area, but there are many more children who need you help.
+The program has the support of many organizations and individuals in North Okanagan, but there are many more children who need your help.
 You can also be a part of helping a school student thrive!

 The annual cost of the Starfish pack for one student is $875 for a school year.
 This is approximately $25 per week to provide six meals in each weekend backpack.